IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 // TypeScript code
 function pickingUpCollectible(player: EntityPlayer, collectibleType: int) {
   // If the player picked up a new collectible,
-  // subtract the price of that collectible from their coin amount const price = collectiblePrices.get(collectibleType);
+  // subtract the price of that collectible from their coin amount. const price = collectiblePrices.get(collectibleType);
   if (price !== undefined) {
     player.AddCoins(price * -1);